kenoir/drgbl.js/README.md

 [See it working on jsFiddle](http://jsfiddle.net/kenturamon/MgEWp/17/)

-This is a work in progress, try [this completely different but identically named project](https://github.com/gtramontina/draggable.js) if you want something that works right now.
+This is a work in progress, try [this completely different but similarly named project](https://github.com/gtramontina/draggable.js) if you want something that works right now.